A Theory of the NEPv Approach for Optimization On the Stiefel Manifold: Preliminary Lemmas

 which together with \eqref{eq:eig2max:pf-1} yield the first inequality in \eqref{eq:eig2max}, as expected. \end{proof}

 The next lemma are likely well-known.
 For example, they are implied in the discussion in \cite{wazl:2022a} before \cite[Lemma~ 3.2]{wazl:2022a} there.

-\begin{lemma} \Blue{Let $B\in\bbR^{n\times k}$.} \begin{enumerate}[{\rm (a)}] \item $\tr(P^{\T}B)\le\|B\|_{\tr}$ for any $P\in\bbO^{n\times k}$; \item $\tr(P^{\T}B)=\|B\|_{\tr}$ where $P\in\bbO^{n\times k}$ if and only if $B=P\Lambda$ with $\Lambda\succeq 0$; \item We have
+\begin{lemma} Let $B\in\bbR^{n\times k}$. \begin{enumerate}[{\rm (a)}] \item $\tr(P^{\T}B)\le\|B\|_{\tr}$ for any $P\in\STM{k}{n}$; \item $\tr(P^{\T}B)=\|B\|_{\tr}$ where $P\in\STM{k}{n}$ if and only if $B=P\Lambda$ with $\Lambda\succeq 0$; \item We have

-and the optimal value $\|B\|_{\tr}$ is achieved by any orthogonal polar factor $P_*$ of $B$. \end{enumerate} \end{lemma}
+and the optimal value $\|B\|_{\tr}$ is achieved by any orthonormal polar factor $P_*$ of $B$. \end{enumerate} \end{lemma}

-Lemma~\ref{lm:polar2max} says that $\tr(P^{\T}B)$ is bounded above by $\|B\|_{\tr}$ always and the upper bound $\|B\|_{\tr}$ is achieved by any orthogonal polar factor $P_*$ of $B$ and also any maximizer of $\tr(P^{\T}B)$ over $P\in\bbO^{n\times k}$ is an orthogonal polar factor of $B$.
-For numerical computation, an orthogonal polar factor of $B$ can be constructed from the thin SVD $B=U\Sigma V^{\T}$ as $P_*=UV^{\T}$ of $B$.
-Conceivably, the closer $\tr(P^{\T}B)$ is to the upper bound, the closer $P$ approaches to an orthogonal polar factor of $B$.
+Lemma~\ref{lm:polar2max} says that $\tr(P^{\T}B)$ is bounded above by $\|B\|_{\tr}$ always and the upper bound $\|B\|_{\tr}$ is achieved by any orthonormal polar factor $P_*$ of $B$ and also any maximizer of $\tr(P^{\T}B)$ over $P\in\STM{k}{n}$ is an orthonormal polar factor of $B$.
+For numerical computation, an orthonormal polar factor of $B$ can be constructed from the thin SVD $B=U\Sigma V^{\T}$ as $P_*=UV^{\T}$ of $B$.
+Conceivably, the closer $\tr(P^{\T}B)$ is to the upper bound, the closer $P$ approaches to an orthonormal polar factor of $B$.
 The results of the next lemma quantify the last statement.